AdobeDocs/workfront.en/help/classic/manage-work/tasks/assign-tasks/make-smart-assignments.md

 Smart assignments are available in most locations where you can make assignments in Workfront.

-1. Go to an issue or a task and click one of the following fields to edit them: &nbsp;&nbsp;
+1. Go to an the following areas the click the **Assignments** or **Assign this to** field: &nbsp;&nbsp;

    * A task or issue list or report
    * A task or issue page
    * The Advanced Assignments box when making advanced assignments.
 For information, see [Create advanced assignments](../../../manage-work/tasks/assign-tasks/create-advanced-assignments.md).
-   * Resource Scheduling
+   * A task or issue in the Scheduling or Schedule areas
-   * Workload Balancer
+   * A task or issue in the Workload Balancer

 1. Place your cursor in the assignment field, and wait for two seconds.
 The **Here are a few recommendations****** list displays.